Coors Field in Denver Colorado

 When the roof is open at Coors Field, it can be seen from space.
 When the roof is closed at Coors Field, it can also be seen from space because of the way it covers and seals out weather conditions.

-See also Elitch Gardens in Denver CO
+See also Sloans Lake Neighborhood in Denver CO

 The stadium was originally going to be called “Coors Rocky Mountain Stadium” but that name was changed before its opening in 1995 when a local beer maker threatened to sue.